Chart Color Schemes

 Infrastructure

-Chidlow has limited levels of nearby infrastructure activity, ranking in the 11thth percentile nationally
+Chidlow has limited levels of nearby infrastructure activity, ranking in the 7thth percentile nationally

-Changes in local infrastructure significantly affect an area's performance.
-One major project is identified by AreaSearch as potentially impacting this region: EastLink WA.
-Key projects include EastLink WA, METRONET, METRONET High Capacity Signalling Program, and WA Police Satellite Technology Upgrade.
-The following details those most relevant to the area.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified one major project likely impacting this region.
+Key projects include EastLink WA, METRONET, METRONET High Capacity Signalling Program, and WA Police Satellite Technology Upgrade, with the following list detailing those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.